lanthack/lanthack.github.io/hackathon.md

 ---

-Learn a New Technology Hackathon is a series of hackathons in which a group of data scientists and engineers learn to build something use a new technology.
+Random Walk Labs Hackathon is a series of hackathons in which a group of data scientists and engineers learn to build something use a new technology.
 Once a month, we spend one day building something cool and then vote amongst ourselves to determine a winner.
 See the [Showcase](/index.html#portfolio) for winning entries.
-Also checkout our [GitHub organization page](http://github.com/lanthack) for all the entries.
+Also checkout our [GitHub organization page](http://github.com/randomwalklabs) for all the entries.

 <br/>
 <br/>